MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/3-show-the-details/readme.md

 **Goal:** This guide demonstrates how to display detailed information about a location when a user selects it from the search results or clicks a POI on the map.
 The details will include the location's name and description, and the map will navigate to and highlight the selected location.

-**SDK Concepts Introduced:**
+**SDK Classes and Methods Introduced:**

-* Expanding the unified `handleLocationClick` function to trigger the display of detailed location information.
 * Retrieving and displaying specific location properties (e.g., `location.properties.name`, `location.properties.description`) within a dedicated details panel.
-* Implementing UI state management to dynamically show and hide distinct views (search vs. details) within the panel.
 * Applying `mapsIndoorsInstance.deselectLocation()` to manage map state when closing the details view.

+**Implementation Patterns:**

+* Expanding the unified click handler to show location details
+* Implementing UI state management between search and details views
+* Creating a responsive details panel UI
+* Handling transitions between different UI states

 ## Prerequisites